kateryna-kochina/text-to-morse-code-converter/README.md

 ```
 cd text-to-morse-code-converter/
 ```
-3. Run the Python script with the text you want to convert:
+3. Run the Python script with the text you want to convert
 ```
 python app/main.py
 ```
-and provide in the console the text you'd like to convert.
+4. In the console, provide the text you'd like to convert.
 5. The program will output the Morse code representation of the input text.